-Problem statement definition.
+Defining a problem based on its actual parameters.
 Using the results of the brainstorming or ideation activities, students will introduce a problem-statement definition that integrates the information they have received from users as well as their own point of view.
 The problem statement definition will be used for identifying possible implementation approaches in later steps.

 Prototyping and evaluation.
 Students will use the platform to post ideas on generating a prototype of a solution that addresses the problem statement definition.
-The prototype needs to be designed in a manner that allows users to interact with it for generating feedback, with includes experiences and feelings.
-Students will also be able to post the evaluation findings on the platform for completing their design thinking activities and potentially starting a new design cycle based on feedback.
+The prototype will be designed in a manner that allows users to interact with it for generating feedback, with includes experiences and feelings.
+Students will also be able to post the evaluation findings on the ICT-INOV digital learning platform for completing their design thinking activities and potentially starting a new design cycle based on feedback.